 When I moved with my family in 2015 to North Carolina, I couldn’t wait to take advantage of the climate to begin growing things, and I learned all about the native plants.
 At first I was dying to replace my yard with lush native grasses and flowers, and read up on the ‘alternative lawn’ movement.
 My budding activism was nipped, however, when my husband declared that this would be nothing but a haven for snakes, and it might not be appreciated by the neighbors.
 So I started smaller, focusing on perennials that would have culinary uses and a small patch of wildflowers that are specific to my area.
 I planted a muscadine vine, (a grape varietal native to the southeast) two fig trees (not native to North Carolina but certain varieties do very well here), and a variety of herbs, all of which have thrived.

 My next plan is a bit more adventurous.
 I just bought two pawpaw seedlings and some persimmon seeds, in the hopes of establishing them somewhere on my property as well.
 The American Persimmon and Pawpaw are two trees I have heard about that are all but absent from the modern landscape, not to mention the grocery store.
 People who have tasted the Pawpaw say it’s like a delicious combination of mango and banana.
-We’ll see how it goes!
+I’m also interested in the hickory tree, which until recently provided one of the staples of native food systems in the form of the hickory nut.
+Today even an extensive search online probably won’t find you a dozen pawpaws or a pound of hickory nuts.

 So next time you’re looking for new trees or plants for your yard, garden or neighborhood, consider native plants, and even better native food-bearing plants!
 There is something so satisfying about knowing you are re-establishing a plant that has lost its footing, and even more so that this plant will nourish people for years to come.
 There are lots of websites where you can get information about your local native plants, and companies or universities that sell the seeds.
 Good luck!